Yadhu121/dotland-Hyprfiles/README.md

 # dotland-Hyprfiles
 A simple, minimal set of dotfiles for configuring Hyprland.
-These configurations are designed to provide an efficient and clean desktop environment with essential features only
+These configurations are designed to provide an efficient and clean desktop environment with essential features only.
 ## features

 **Minimal Hyprland setup**: Lightweight configuration focused on functionality.